 Samurai Sports teamed up with the Okinawa International Triathlon to provide English-friendly support before, during, and after the event.
 Staff also took part in the Sprint Distance Relay.

 Rain, Rain, Go Away

-I departed Haneda airport on Friday evening after a full day of steady on-again, off-again drizzle.
+I departed Haneda airport on Friday evening after a full day of steady on-again, off-agin drizzle.
 I knew there was a typhoon brewing further south but nothing seemed amiss.
-It appears that most flights to Naha were either on-time or only slightly delayed but I would later find out that the weather affected international athletes flying across borders from Taiwan to the Okinawa International Triathlon.
+It appears that most flights to Naha were either on time or only slightly delayed but I would later find out that the weather affected international athletes flying across borders from Taiwan to the Okinawa International Triathlon.

 Pro-Tip: Do your research!
 Skymark Airlines may offer cutthroat prices but they are not very bike-friendly.

 Upon exiting Naha International Airport, I was hit by a wave of intense humidity.
 Welcome to the tropics!
 A quick ¥1,000 cab ride got me to the Naha Beachside – my home away from home for the weekend.

 Just as soon as I tucked in for the night, I noticed that the event organizers had released new event updates while I had been in the air.
 Ruh roh.